-Europe on or before June 15th of the year of award; otherwise the scholarship is revoked.
+Every student awarded a First Cresson Traveling Scholarship must leave for Europe on or before June 15th of the year of award; otherwise the scholarship is revoked.
 A period of at least 90 days in Europe must be accounted for in the financial and itinerary report which is required for filing in the office of the Curator before the first day of December following the award.

-In the case of a second Cresson Traveling Scholarship, the student is granted the privilege of using the credit for travel (\$900.00) any time within two years and four months of the receipt of the award; provided the recipient does not marry in that interim.
+In the case of a second Cresson Traveling Scholarship, the student is granted the privilege of using the credit for travel (\$900.00) any time within two years and four months of the receipt of the award.
 The \$200.00 credit for tuition, however, must be used within the year following the award.
 The financial and itinerary report covering the period of at least 90 days in Europe is also obligatory upon them and must be filed at the Curator's office within six weeks of their return to America.